LordLeXaT/M5Core2_SimpleClock/README.md

 *1. Change parameters of ntpServer/gmtOffset_sec/daylightOffset_sec to your needs

+*1. Change the WiFi mode as you wish, SMARTMODE = esp smartconfig, FIXEDMODE = static WiFi credentials

-*2. Compile and push to the M5Core2
+*3. Compile and push to the M5Core2

-*3. M5Core2 will now show time based on the RTC time
+*4. M5Core2 will now show time based on the RTC time

-*4. Touch the lower half of the M5Core2-LCD to bring up the menu icons
+*5. Touch the lower half of the M5Core2-LCD to bring up the menu icons

 ## Menuicons